 What a celebration in heaven and what a celebration right here, because it was a glorious day that day and I got to baptize him with my own hands.

 A. Return with all your heart

-Deuteronomy 4:29, "From there (from that place of distress and trouble) you will seek the Lord your God, and you will find Him if you search for Him with all your heart and all your soul.
-When you are in distress and all these things have come upon you, in the latter days, you will return to the Lord your God and listen to His voice.
-For the Lord your God is a compassionate God; He will not fail you.…”
+Notice what he says.
+He started the book, Deuteronomy 4.
+He started it in a similar theme.
+It's the bookends.
+Deuteronomy 4:29, "From there, from that place of distress and trouble."
+When you've turned your heart and adversity comes and you find yourself in big trouble, "From that place, seek the Lord your God and you will find Him.
+If you search for Him with all of your heart and all of your soul, when you are in distress and all of these things have come upon you in the latter days," a prophetic word, "You will return to the Lord your God and listen to His voice for the Lord your God is a compassionate God and He will not fail you."

 B. The Lord will rejoice over you again